SwiftHoliday/bandAid-App/README.md

 # Band Aid

 Many Non-profit and Religious organizations are ran by well structured teams of incredible people, most on a volunteer basis.
 One very important element that is found in most events/gatherings held by these organizations is live music.
 Some organizations can have up to four or more of these live music events/gatherings in a single month, maintained by a consistant rotation of new members and volunteers.
-That is where *Band Aid* comes in. *Band Aid* is a team management app designed for event coordinators to build teams that will be playing at specific events/gatherings, keep a log key team member information and store it to recall at a later time.
+That is where *Band Aid* comes in. *Band Aid* is a team management app designed for event coordinators to build bands that will be playing at specific events/gatherings, keep a log key team member information and store it to recall at a later time.
 I Hope you enjoy it!